Alphabet mulls expanding Fiber internet service to LA, Chicago

 Alphabet Inc said it would consider bringing its Fiber internet service to Los Angeles and Chicago, the two biggest cities the tech giant has worked with so far for the super-fast web service.

-The Google Fiber service, which promises Internet speeds of up to 1000 megabytes per second, is currently available in Kansas City; Austin, Texas and Provo, Utah.
+The Google Fiber service, which promises Internet speeds of up to 1000 megabits per second, is currently available in Kansas City; Austin, Texas and Provo, Utah. (fiber.google.com/about/)

 Alphabet, formerly Google, is moving into a new corporate structure that will provide more visibility on projects such as Fiber.